31 Sales Training Ideas to Improve Sales Performance

 They could also participate in group discussions to share their experiences and learn from each other’s strategies.

-These workshops create a safe space for trying out new skills and receiving feedback from colleagues, which helps everyone improve together.
+These workshops serve as an invaluable platform for practicing and refining essential sales training topics, fostering a supportive environment for trying out new skills and receiving constructive feedback from colleagues, ultimately helps everyone improve together.

 15. Hold role-playing exercises